Ohimini

-It has an area of 632 km² and a population of 71,482 at the 2006 census.
+It has an area of 632 km2 and a population of 71,482 at the 2006 census.

 Historical background

 Ohimini Local Government Area of Benue State, Nigeria, was created in December 1996 by the military regime of General Sani Abacha from the old Otukpo Local Government of Idomaland along with four other local government councils (LGCs) in the state.
-These LGCs are Agatu, Obi, Logo and Tarka.
+These LGCs are Agatu, Obi, Logo, and Tarka.

 The Local Government derived its name “Ohimini” from River Ohimini, the largest river in the council, cutting across the entire local government area.

 The creation of the Local Government brought tremendous joy to its people who believed that the separation from the Old Otukpo would bring accelerated development to them.

 Geographical Location

-Ohimini Local Government is bounded to the North and North East by Otukpo Local Government, South by Okpokwu Local Government and on the West by Ankpa and Olamaboro Local Government Areas of Kogi State.
+Ohimini Local Government is bounded to the North and North East by Otukpo Local Government, South by Okpokwu Local Government, and on the West by Ankpa and Olamaboro Local Government Areas of Kogi State.

 The postal code of the area is 972.

 Population

-The 2006 National Population Commission population census figures puts the population of Ohimini as 70,688 people comprising 35,876 and 34,812 males and females respectively.
+The 2006 National Population Commission population census figures put the population of Ohimini as 70,688 people comprising 35,876 and 34,812 males and females respectively.